robertkrimen/godocdown/example.markdown

 func Fields(s string) []string
 ```
 Fields splits the string s around each instance of one or more consecutive white
-space characters, returning an array of substrings of s or an empty list if s
+space characters, as defined by unicode.IsSpace, returning an array of
-contains only white space.
+substrings of s or an empty list if s contains only white space.

 #### func  FieldsFunc